intento/intento-api/README.md

 }'
 ```

-Here is the [instruction on how to create your own delegated credentials for different providers][delegated_credentials].
+Here is the [instruction on how to create your own delegated credentials for different providers][delegated_credentials.md].
 Right now this mode is supported only for `ai.text.translate.google.automl_api.v1beta1`.

 ### Smart routing